Haifa3D/hand-scan/README.md

 Load the point cloud you want to cut.
 Toggle between the 'original' view where you can see the original point-cloud and the 'cut-plane' view where you can see the red-green anotation of the model (red points will be removed from the final model).
 Set the parameters of the plane to change the plane cut of the model, and press the save button.

-This will result 3 files -
+This will result 2 files -
-the point cloud, the matrix of the locations of the points of the point cloud, and the mesh reconstruction of the point cloud.
+the output point cloud and the mesh reconstruction of this point cloud.

 ## Results